Former Mozilla CTO: 'Chrome Won'

 Re: (Score:2)

+It depends.
+On a system with low ram amount, firefox is better and chrome will make the whole system go nuts due to memory pressure.

+On a system with plenty of ram, chrome will fly relative to firefox, as firefox will bottleneck itself a lot.

 It won because you let it.
-(Score:2)
+(Score:5, Insightful)

 Re: (Score:2)